shaikimran44/Blockchain/README.md

-RSVP, short for "Répondez S'il Vous Plaît" (French for "Please Respond"), is a request for invitees to confirm their attendance, helping with event preparation.
-An event planner can use the system to manage RSVPs by inputting a guest list, tracking their attendance statuses, and viewing a filtered list of confirmed guests for efficient planning.
+In a vehicle management system, every vehicle must be validated before it is added to the registry.
+The application will validate vehicle details based on predefined criteria.
+Develop a program to validate and register vehicles based on their details.

-Functional Requirement:
+Functional Requirements:

-                Req. #
+                    Req.#

+                  Requirements Description

                  Type (Class)

-                Requirement Description

                     Method Name

                     Parameters

-                Responsibilities
+                    Description

                     1

-            RSVPHandler

-                Add a guest records to the rsvpList

-                addGuestRSVP

-                String rsvp

-                This method should add the guest's details to the RSVP list, which is implemented as an ArrayList.
-                Constraints:

-                     rsvp contains guestName and status separated by colon ( : ).
+                  Include a four-argument constructor in Vehicle class.

+                 Vehicle
+                 The getter-setter methods for all the attributes and no-argument constructor are provided as part of code skeleton

+                 String vehicleId, String vehicleType, String fuelType, int engineCapacity

+                 Include a public four-argument constructor in Vehicle class by following the order mentioned : vehicleId, vehicleType, fuelType, and engineCapacity

                  2

-            RSVPHandler

-                Filter the confirmed guests from the rsvpList

-                getConfirmedGuests

-                This method should iterate over the rsvpList, check for guests with "confirmed" status, and return the names of confirmed guests in a new List.
-                 Constraints:

-                    status is case-insensitive.
+                 Include a one-argument constructor in InvalidVehicleException class InvalidVehicleException
+                 -
+                String message
+                Include a public one argument constructor to set the message string to the super class.

+                    3

+                    Extract the details of the Vehicle, verify the details, and create an object for the Vehicle class.

+                 Vehicle

+                    validateVehicleDetails

+                     String vehicleDetails

+                 This method is tasked with validating and parsing a string representing vehicle details.
+It takes in the string details, splits this string into an array of strings using the colon ( : ) as a delimiter.
+                    It proceeds to check whether each part of the vehicle details conforms to certain patterns:

+                            The vehicleId must match the pattern "VH/" followed by exactly 4 digits.
+                            The vehicleType must match one of the predefined categories: "Car", "Bike", or "Bus".
+                            The fuelType must match either "Petrol", "Diesel", or "Electric".
+                            The engineCapacity must be greater than 50 and less than or equal to 5000.

+                    If all parts of the details pass the validation, it constructs a Vehicle object using the parsed details and returns it.
+However, if any part of the details fails the validation, it throws an InvalidVehicleException with an error message "Invalid vehicle details" indicating that the vehicle details are invalid.

+                    Constraints

-                    The method should return a List of Strings.
+                        The method should return the Object of type Vehicle. vehicleType and fuelType is case-sensitive.

-You are provided with the main method in the UserInterface class as code template, and it is excluded from evaluation.
+    You are provided with the main method in the UserInterface class as a code template, and it is excluded from evaluation.

     Note:

-    Edit only the  RSVPHandler class to implement the business requirements.
+        Edit only the Vehicle and InvalidVehicleException classes to implement the business requirements.
-    The methods should be public, and the attributes of the class should be private.
+        The methods and the constructor should be public, and the attributes of the class should be private.
-    In the Sample Input/Output provided, the highlighted text in bold corresponds to the input given by the user and the rest of the text represents the output.
+        In the Sample Input / Output provided, the highlighted text in bold corresponds to the input given by the user and the rest of the text represents the output.
         Ensure that the names for classes, attributes, and methods are provided as specified in the question description.
         Please do not use System.exit(0); to terminate the program.

-Sample Input/Output 1:

-        Enter the number of guests to add
-        3
-        Enter the guests details (name:status)
-        John Doe:confirmed
-        Jane Smith:pending
-        Alice Brown:confirmed
-        Confirmed Guests
-        John Doe

-        Alice Brown they are two java 1.UserInterface.java and 2.RSVPHandler.java where in that import java.util.ArrayList;
-import java.util.List;

-public class RSVPHandler {
-public List<String> rsvpList = new ArrayList<>();
-public List<String> getRSVPList(){
-return rsvpList;
-}
-public void setRSVPList(List<String> rsvpList){
-this.rsvpList = rsvpList;
-}
- "write the implement the business requirements"
- }
+Input Format:  <vehicleId>: <vehicleType>: <fuelType>: <engineCapacity>

+Sample Input / Output 1

+            Enter the Vehicle DetailsVH/1234:Car:Petrol:1600Vehicle DetailsVehicle ID: VH/1234Vehicle Type: CarFuel Type: PetrolEngine Capacity: 1600 cc

+    Sample Input / Output 2

+            Enter the Vehicle DetailsVH/12:Truck:CNG:50Invalid vehicle details it has 3 java 1.InvalidVehicleException.java where it has public class InvalidVehicleException extends exception {
+            //include one argument constructor with string message and set this message to super class constructor } 2.UserInterface.java and 3.Vehicle.java where //include four argument Constructor and //write and implement the business requirements